 Country Portfolio Sudan

-CFYE launched a Call for Solutions in Sudan in 2020 to support private sector-led initiatives that tackle youth unemployment.
+CFYE launched a Call for Solutions in Sudan in 2020 to support private sector-led initiatives that tackle youth and women unemployment.
 The Call invited applications primarily focused on creating medium-skilled jobs in growth sectors as well as applications that aimed to develop innovative digitization solutions.
 Initiatives striving to match and improve jobs also formed a big part of the Call’s focus.
-The below portfolio represents all the selected partners in response to the Call for Solutions.
-Our Country Lead for Sudan is Ahmed Darwish.
+On April 15th 2023, war erupted in Sudan resulting in thousands of deaths, over 7 million internally displaced, and more than 1.5 million have fled the country.

 Sudan’s Job Market & Youth

 In Sudan, unemployment has increased significantly in recent years, affecting young people the hardest.
 According to recent estimates, young people are twice as likely to be unemployed as adults.
-This creates a bleak situation for the Sudanese youth, especially considering that over 60% of the Sudanese population is under 25.

 Although women are less likely to participate in the labour force, those who do are more likely to be unemployed and those who work earn lower wages than men.